 Remember the game telephone we played as kids?
 One child whispered a secret to the next, then that child whispered what he or she heard to the next.
 By the end of the game, the original secret was hilariously distorted.
 Often, this same thing happens when we try to cheer up a loved one struggling with depression.
 The message of help and hope is distorted into shame and condemnation.
+Here are tips to help a depressed teen.

 We all want to be helpful to our family, friends, coworkers, and acquaintances, but sometimes we don’t know what to say.
 We either: